debora-afolayan/debora-afolayan/README.md

  **Data | Strategy | Operations Analyst**

-I am a Data, Strategic, and Operations Analyst passionate about transforming raw data and broken processes into actionable insights and efficient systems.
+I am a Data, Strategic, and Operations Analyst with over 6 years experience.
+Passionate about transforming raw data and broken processes into actionable insights and efficient systems.
 I specialize in building end-to-end analytical and operational solutions using Power BI, SQL, Excel, and Python, with hands-on experience in data cleaning, modeling, performance analysis, workflow optimization, and insight-driven storytelling for business decisions.

 My work spans across logistics, customer service, oil & gas, and healthcare, where I focus on solving real-world business problems—ranging from consumer complaint analytics, operational efficiency monitoring, fraud detection, forecasting, and customer satisfaction insights.
 I enjoy working with messy data, uncovering patterns, and designing intuitive dashboards and systems that help stakeholders understand what is happening, why it's happening, and what actions to take.